Home Articles FAQ Site Map

-Most judgment debtors do not care about default judgments.
+Many judgment debtors do not care about default judgments.
 If they cared, they would have showed up at court.
-When someone recovers a judgment by having a sheriff take money or assets from the debtor, the debtor may suddenly care very much, and start a procedure to vacate the judgment because "they were not served".
+When someone recovers a judgment by having a sheriff take money or assets from the judgment debtor, the debtor may suddenly care very much, and start a procedure to vacate the judgment because "they were not served".

 The legal basis for a motion to vacate a judgment usually comes down to the proof of service.
-When a debtor tries to vacate (also called expunge, or set-aside) a judgment, they often claim they did not know about the lawsuit.
+When a debtor tries to vacate (also called expunge, or set-aside) a judgment, they usually claim they did not know about the lawsuit.

 Courts want both sides to "have their day" in court, so when there are reasonably strong doubts about the proof of service, judges often grant the debtor's request.
-One reason judges grant requests to vacate judgments is that it provides an opportunity for a new trial or hearing, so that the plaintiff can try and again win their judgment.
+One reason judges grant requests to vacate judgments is that it provides an opportunity for a new trial or hearing, so that the plaintiff must try and again win their judgment.

 The basis of law to overturn judgments is often called "grounds for relief".
 These reasons can include:

 1) Mistake.
 Ignorance of the law is usually not an excuse, but once in a while, the debtors try to claim a mistaken understanding of the facts.
 In California, this is described in CCP 473.

 2) Inadvertence.
 Merely not paying attention is usually not an excuse, but sometimes the debtor will try to use excuses like a relative died, they were moving, they were on drugs, etc. In California this is described in CCP 473 (b).

 3) Surprise.
 A debtor may claim they were framed, or it was not their fault.
 In California, this is described in CCP 473 (b).

 4) Excusable Neglect.
 A debtor claims they could not pay a lawyer, were sick, unavailable, etc. In California, this is described in CCP 473 (b).